stuthikiran28/Campus-Connect/README.md

 # Campus-Connect
-<b> campus connect - allows the people to publish and share the events that are happening in the campus <b>
+<b> Campus connect - Allows the people to publish and share the events that are happening in the campus <b>

-#Ravi
+# Ravi
-## real time notification and reminders
+## Real time notification and reminders
 #prasanth
-## deployment and feedback analysis
+## Deployment and feedback analysis
-#Vijaya
+# Vijaya
-## user profile management
+## User profile management
-## event discovery and search
+## Event discovery and search
 # Geetha
-## social interaction
+## Social interaction
 # Stuthi kiran
-## linking of map and location of the event
+## Linking of map and location of the event